-One integrated AFM-Raman system developed by Nanonics Imaging Ltd. (in association with major Raman manufacturers such as Renishaw plc, Horiba JY and others) provides simultaneous and, very importantly, on-line data from both modalities.
-This advantage addresses critical problems in Raman-including resolution and intensity comparisons in Raman images-while permitting on-line functional characterization such as thermal conductivity, elasticity and adhesion, electrical and other properties.
-(For more about the Nanonics platform, see section on "Characteristics of integrated AFM and micro-Raman".)
+One integrated AFM-Raman system developed by Nanonics Imaging Ltd. in association with major Raman manufacturers such as Renishaw plc Horiba JY and others provides simultaneous and very importantly on-line data from both modalities.
+This advantage addresses critical problems in Raman including resolution and intensity comparisons in Raman images while permitting on-line functional characterization such as thermal conductivity elasticity and adhesion electrical and other properties.
+It also provides for new avenues of improved resolution including AFM functioning without optical obstruction parallel recording with Raman in a wide variety of scanned probe imaging modalities enabling direct and simultaneous image comparison and analysis and high-resolution Raman mapping.